A Non-Metric Approach to Space, Time and Gravitation: The Newtonian limit

-Finally, to have a well-defined Newtonian limit we must show that our equations of motion (3.74) reduce to the Newtonian equations of motion in the Newtonian limit.
-But since equations (3.74) reduce to the usual geodesic equation in the metric approximation (since $t{\rightarrow}{\infty})$, they certainly must reduce to the Newtonian equations of motion in the Newtonian limit.
-With this result we have shown that our theory has a consistent Newtonian limit.
+Finally, to have a well-defined Newtonian limit, we must show that our equations of motion (3.56) reduce to the Newtonian equations of motion in the Newtonian limit.
+But since equation (3.56) reduces to the usual geodesic equation for asymptotically flat metric approximations (since $t{\rightarrow}{\infty})$, it certainly must reduce to the Newtonian equations of motion in the Newtonian limit.
+With this result we have shown that our theory has a consistent Newtonian limit. {\thesection.\arabic{equation}}

-When deciding whether or not it is sufficient to apply the Newtonian approximation for any particular system we should always have in mind that in our theory, the Newtonian limit is a strictly {\em local} limit.
-That is, even if the gravitational field of the system is weak everywhere and the motion of of its constituents is always non-relativistic we must also require that the system is ``small" so that the global effects of the NKE may be neglected if Newtonian theory is to be applied with confidence.
-This is one of the crucial differences between our theory and any metric alternative. {\thesection.\arabic{equation}}